-Your schedule will depend on the availability of courses and your own needs and constraints.
+- Your schedule will depend on the availability of courses and your own needs and constraints.
 There is no minimum or maximum course load for each semester.
-Generally, the most a student will take is 9 credit hours per semester and the average tends to be 6 credits per semester.
+Generally, the most a student will take is nine credit hours per semester and the average tends to be six credits per semester.

 How long will it take to complete my Ph.D.?

-There is no standard time frame in which students complete their Ph.D.s.
-The quickest it has been done is 3.5 years, but 5 years is more typical.
+- There is no standard time frame in which students complete their Ph.D.s.
+The quickest it has been done is three and a half years, but five years is more typical.
 You have up to ten years to complete the degree.

 Do I need to have my research topic chosen before I begin the program?

-No, you will have the opportunity to choose a topic with the help of coursework, literature review, and consultation with faculty members.
+- No, you’ll have the opportunity to choose a topic with the help of coursework, literature review, and consultation with faculty members.

 How many students are accepted each year?

-The program accepts under a cohort model.
-Between 5‐7 students will be accepted for the Fall semester of even numbered years.
+- The program accepts under a cohort model.
+Between five-seven students will be accepted for the Fall semester of odd-numbered years.